 INSTALLING THE TRIM

-Now that the door is prepped, the trim can be added.
+Now that the door is prepped, you can add the trim.
 The trim we used was the same type of material as our siding.
-So we used the miter saw to cut them and the same type of nails to install them.
-Things to note when adding trim:

 - Trim needs to be installed so water can drain correctly.
 Here is an example of the cuts around a window.